gotzmann/comet/README.md

 $ php app.php start
 ```

-Then open browser on type default address http://localhost:80 - you'll see hello from Comet!
+Then open browser and type in default address http://localhost:80 - you'll see hello from Comet!

-### Simple JSON response
+### Simple JSON Response

 Let's start Comet server listening on custom port and returning JSON payload.